stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

     - One or more `CHANGE_TRUST` operations configuring trustlines on ER.
     - One `SET_OPTIONS` operations adjusting escrow account ER's thresholds such that R and I's signers must both sign.
-    - One or more `SET_OPTIONS` operations adding I and R's signers to EI with equal weight.
+    - One or more `SET_OPTIONS` operations adding I and R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.